GraphFusion/GraphFusion-Coding-Test/README.md

-# GraphFusion Full-Stack Developer Coding Test
+# GraphFusion AI Full-Stack Developer Coding Test

 ## Objective
 The goal of this test is to assess your ability to develop a minimal dynamic knowledge graph application where users can input nodes and relationships, and visualize the graph in real-time.